simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ## Setup

-After downloading this project and opening it in your editor, run this command in the terminal.
+First, download the [Vue training ground repo](https://github.com/simpledevio/vue-training-ground), unzip it, and open it in your editor.
+Then, run this command in the terminal to install the packages listed in package.json.

 ```bash
 npm install
 ```

-Then run this command.
+Then run this command to start the dev server.

 ```bash
 npm run dev